freakout42/formax/docs/UserGuide.md

     next respectively previous record or set of records in the current block.
 With [>] a block.field:row can be entered to navigate directly to any cell in the form.
+    [~] offers entering a search pattern for scanning all records data.

  - Function = [F1-10] [Ins] [Del] [Backspace]